 Stiling Vineyard, located in the Russian River Valley, was planted by the Stiling family in 1988.
 The vineyard is composed of the famous Goldridge sandy loam soils which produce vines of moderate vigor.
 We source our fruit from two different blocks and two different clones – the See clone and the Rued clone.
 These clones each offer a unique flavor to the Stiling wine.
 The coastal influence produces daytime temperatures that allow the grapes to slowly develop full ripeness while retaining perfect balance.
 Nickel & Nickel produces Chardonnay from 10.5-acres within the 35- acre vineyard.

-Whole cluster pressed barrel fermented (no ML)
+Barrel fermented (no ML)

 10 months in French oak

 The 2016 season for this cooler area of the Russian River Valley began with budbreak in mid-March and bloom in mid-May.
 Canopies were very healthy and the crop set beautifully.
 A foggy June marine layer kept the vineyard cool and fog-covered until late morning, so we stripped the leaves around the fruiting zone, giving the fruit ample sun exposure.
 Veraison came late in July, and the beautiful muscat and floral characteristics developed slowly.
 We waited patiently, allowing the warm afternoons to boost flavors and development.
 The two blocks were harvested nine days apart in order to fully capture the ripeness in each block.